pdoehle/swc-notes/sql-ecol.md

 SELECT year
 FROM surveys;
 ```
-- SQl is not case sensitive.
+- SQL is not case sensitive.
 Capitalizing key words helps with readability.

 - SQL statements don't end until the `;` character.
 Putting each part of the query on its own line also helps with readability.